 Tone and voice are closely related, contributing to a writer's unique style.
 When considering voice, it's essential to reflect on the assignment and the persona the writer adopts, which helps the reader feel guided and purposeful.
 According to Writer's Digest, a teacher wouldn't use hip-hop slang in a history lecture about the 1800s ("Tips").
 When it comes to tone, aim to align your voice with your intended audience while remaining authentic to your style.
 It's important to adapt your tone based on the topic to communicate effectively.
 Writer's Digest also states that if you typically have a light, breezy, chatty tone, you should adopt a more subdued approach when writing an article on a serious topic like cancer ("Tips").
 Lastly, avoid adopting a tone that doesn't resonate with your true self.

-In conclusion, elements of style such as word choice, sentence structure, tone and voice
+In conclusion, elements of style such as word choice, sentence structure, tone and voice are choices made by the writer to effectively articulate their ideas.

 Works Cited